INF1I/WaterUp-Api/README.md

-# WaterUp - arduino code
+# WaterUp - Server API
 [![Build Status](https://travis-ci.org/INF1I/WaterUpApi.svg?branch=master)](https://travis-ci.org/INF1I/WaterUpApi) ![PHP version](https://img.shields.io/badge/PHP%20version-7.1-brightgreen.svg)<br/>
 We are developing an internet of things device as part of the project innovate at Stenden University of applied sciences.
 In this project